 of intervening gas clouds in the Milky Way and other galaxies.
 My

-teaching efforts at Northwestern focus on
+teaching efforts at Northwestern primarily focus on

 freshman